nilostolte/PostScript/Examples/Convertion to Java/README.md

 **"C:\Program Files\gs\gs9.52\bin"**

-For simplicity, the chosen storage directory is **"C:\Users\Java\ExclamationIcon"** because only complete paths work in shortcuts and inside the PostScript code.
+For simplicity, the chosen storage directory is **"C:\Users\Java\ExclamationIcon"** because only complete paths work in shortcuts and inside the _PostScript_ code.
 This allows to have shorter paths and makes it easier to make the example work in any Windows machine.

 ## ExclamationIcon

-In this example, the icon displayed in _Figure 1_ is constructed in Postsript and converted to Java.
+In this example, the icon displayed in _Figure 1_ is constructed in Postsript and converted to _Java_.
 When in display mode the resulting graphics is proof the that the design is correct.
-Thus, the phase to convert to Java can start from that point.
+Thus, the phase to convert to _Java_ can start from that point.
 Please check the link below.